StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/export-list-user-accounts.md

 1. {!includes/users-view-go-to.md!}

-2. Select **Export list** to export all user accounts.
-To export a specific selection of user accounts, select :fontawesome-regular-square: next to the user accounts you want to export, then select **Export selection**.

-    !!! tip "Can't find a user account?"
-        You can apply [filters and sorting](../../../analyst-corner/about-filtering-and-sorting.md) to help locate user accounts.
-These preferences can be saved using [views](../../../analyst-corner/about-views.md).

-3.
+2. {!includes/export-list-user-accounts.md!}

+3. In the **Export users to file** drawer, select your preferred formatting options.

+4. Select **Export to file**.

-## Export a list of user accounts at the organization level
+## Export a list of user accounts for an organization

+{!includes/access-manage-user-accounts.md!}

+1. {!includes/organization-view-go-to.md!}

+2. {!includes/users-tab-go-to.md!}

+3. {!includes/export-list-user-accounts.md!}

+4. In the **Export users to file** drawer, select your preferred formatting options.

+5. Select **Export to file**.

 <h2>Next steps</h2>